 Unfunded supplementary plans (the "Supplemental Plans") cover certain executives.
-Liabilities for benefits payable under the Supplemental Plans are accrued by the Company and are funded when paid to the participant and beneficiaries.
+Liabilities for benefits payable under the Supplemental Plans are accrued by the Company and are funded when paid.
 The Morgan Stanley Supplemental Executive Retirement and Excess Plan (the "SEREP"), a non-contributory defined benefit plan that is not qualified under Section 401(a) of the Internal Revenue Code, has ceased future benefit accruals.